-Stathis Kassios is a long time Music Industry Professional, has Co-founded 3 technology startups, he's rebranding Greece with Zorba The Entrepreneur, business consulting SMEs around the world, blogging, networking & writing about: Entrepreneurship, Cloud Computing, Music Business, Business Strategies, Economics, Intellectual Property, Digital Marketing, Media, Greek Crisis, Singularity, Punk Capitalism, Piracy, Gambling, Silicon Valley, Digital Music Customers - IT'S ALL HERE!
+Stathis Kassios holds an MSc. in Economics from JIBS (Sweden), he's Manager at Moovit, 15+ years Music Industry Professional, Co-founder of 3 Internet Startups, rebranding Greece with Zorba The Entrepreneur community, 9+ years Web & Business Consulting SMEs, Networking & writing about: Entrepreneurship, Business Strategies, Economics, Politics, New Digital Media, Creative Marketing, Greek Crisis, Singularity, Punk Capitalism, Piracy, Gambling, Silicon Valley, - IT'S ALL HERE!

 S.K. - Please introduce yourself and update us on your latest activities!

 A.T. - Greetings readers!
 My name is Aspa Tsaoussi and Ιam a Lecturer of Law in the Faculty of Law, Economic and Political Sciences at the Aristotle University of Thessaloniki.
 I teach Sociology of Law, Law & Economics and General Sociology in the School of Law of the aforementioned Faculty.
 I was indoctrinated into the world of music in the colorful and musically vibrant environment of New York City, where I spent my childhood and most of my teen years.
 My current research focuses on social norms and culture-based differences in social and human capital.
 When I was younger, I did empirical doctoral research in Sociology of Law at the University of Chicago (from 1994-2000), under the supervision of Nobel Laureate Gary S. Becker.
 I am very happy to give this interview to Stathis Kassios, who was a student of mine in one of my Sociology classes at the University of Athens years ago.
 Stathis was very bright and open-minded – and certainly one of the most gifted critical thinkers I ever had the pleasure to teach.